Compass Counterpoint

 Tax Credits

 As Governor of Minnesota, he instituted tax credits — family benefits — deemed dangerously left wing by his opponents.
-Yet according toe the Organisation of Economic Co-operation and Development (OECD) out of 41 countries only Turkey gives less help to families than the US.
+Yet according to the Organisation of Economic Co-operation and Development (OECD) out of 41 countries only Turkey gives less help to families than the US.

 School Meals